 The fluid itself has been described as thick and milky white in color.
 It isn’t the same as vaginal lubrication or urinary incontinence.
 It contains various prostatic enzymes, glucose, and small amounts of creatinine.

 Because this area isn’t removed during a hysterectomy, it’s still possible for a woman to ejaculate after her procedure.
-In fact, in one survey study of female ejaculation, 9.1 percent of respondents reported having had a hysterectomy.
+In fact, in one survey study of female ejaculation,

 Some other health effects that you may experience after a hysterectomy include: